Indecent exposure: History

 What is an inappropriate state of dress in a particular context depends on the standards of decency of the community where an exposure takes place.
 These standards vary from time to time and can vary from the very strict standards of modesty in places such as Afghanistan and Saudi Arabia, which require most of the body to be covered, to tribal societies such as the Pirahã or Mursi where full nakedness is the norm.
 There is generally no implication that the state of dress objected to is of a sexual nature; and if such an allegation were to be made, the act would generally be described as "gross indecency".

 The standards of decency have varied over time.
 During the Victorian era, for example, exposure of a woman's legs, and to some extent the arms, was considered indecent in much of the Western world.
 Hair was sometimes required to be covered in formal occasions as in the form of a hat or bonnet.
 As late as the 1930s – and to some extent, the 1950s – both women and men were expected to bathe or swim in public places wearing bathing suits that covered above the waist.
 An adult woman exposing her navel was also considered indecent in parts of the West into the 1960s and 1970s, and even as late as the 1980s.
 Moral values changed drastically during the 1990s and 2000s, which in turn changed the criteria for indecent exposure.
 Public exposure of the navel has been accepted during the 1990s, while in the 2000s, exposure of the buttocks while wearing a thong at a beach became acceptable.
-Female toplessness, however, has become more taboo in recent decades; for many years it was quite common for women to go topless at public beaches throughout Europe and South America and even some parts of the United States.
+Female toplessness, however, still remains a debated topic, with female toplessness proponents arguing that laws against toplessness that apply to females specifically represent a gender inequality and that the breasts shouldn't be inherently sexualized.
+Anti-toplessness arguments commonly center around contemporary societal standards, contending that males and females differ in what should be considered nudity, and that anti-nudity laws "merely [reflect] current community standards as to what constitutes nudity."
+Female toplessness legislation continues to differ widely across the various countries of the world.